Step 1: Access CloudWatch Dashboard - Smart Car Park Walkthrough

 Access CloudWatch Dashboard

-Locate your deployed CloudWatch dashboard URL and open it to view real-time car park occupancy data.
+Locate your deployed dashboard URLs and open them to view real-time car park occupancy data.

 Screenshot updating - please check back soon